For those of you looking for a party theme for a keen explorer, it will be hard to go past this pirate birthday party submitted by Judith.

 The clues were rolled up and tied with a piece of ribbon to look like a scroll.

-Step 7 of the party planning checklist looks at the type of food you will be serving at your party.
-Finger Food Ideas are perfect for a kids birthday.
+Finger Food is perfect for a kids birthday.
 The food for this party was simple to prepare and consisted of a fruit platter, vegetable sticks, star shaped fairy bread, sausage rolls, chicken nuggets, jelly boats in orange peel, and tiny teddy pirate boats.

 Of course it is the cake that generally impresses the party goers and this one was no exception.
-With a cake made to look like a pirate ship, it was perfect for this pirate birthday party theme.
+With a cake made to look like a pirate ship, it was perfect for this pirate birthday party.

 Do you fancy recreating a pirate theme for your next party?
 It certainly provides for an action packed and exciting party!!

-If you like this article, please consider sharing it with your friends.
-You can also keep up to date by subscribing to Smart Party Planning.
+If you have enjoyed this pirate party, please consider sharing it with your friends.

 Thanks for reading